Hermeneutics: International relations

 Insofar as hermeneutics is a basis of both critical theory and constitutive theory (both of which have made important inroads into the postpositivist branch of international relations theory and political science), it has been applied to international relations.

-Steve Smith refers to hermeneutics as the principal way of grounding a foundationalist yet postpositivist theory of international relations.
+Steve Smith refers to hermeneutics as the principal way of grounding foundationalist yet postpositivist theory of international relations.

-Radical postmodernism is an example of a postpositivist yet anti-foundationalist paradigm of international relations.
+Radical postmodernism is an example of a postpositivist anti-foundationalist paradigm of international relations.

 Law

 Some scholars argue that law and theology are particular forms of hermeneutics because of their need to interpret legal tradition or scriptural texts.
 Moreover, the problem of interpretation has been central to legal theory since at least the 11th century.

 In the Middle Ages and Italian Renaissance, the schools of glossatores, commentatores, and usus modernus distinguished themselves by their approach to the interpretation of "laws" (mainly Justinian's Corpus Juris Civilis).
 The University of Bologna gave birth to a "legal Renaissance" in the 11th century, when the Corpus Juris Civilis was rediscovered and systematically studied by men such as Irnerius and Johannes Gratian.
 It was an interpretative Renaissance.
 Subsequently, these were fully developed by Thomas Aquinas and Alberico Gentili.

 Since then, interpretation has always been at the center of legal thought.
 Friedrich Carl von Savigny and Emilio Betti, among others, made significant contributions to general hermeneutics.
 Legal interpretivism, most famously Ronald Dworkin's, may be seen as a branch of philosophical hermeneutics.